 Race Format

-Standard modified giant slalom format with dual course.
-Each racer makes one run in each course.
-The host ski area provides race crew, sets & maintains race course.
+Ski Challenge races use a standard modified giant slalom format with a dual course.
+Each racer completes one run on each course.
+The host ski area provides the race crew and is responsible for setting and maintaining the race courses.

 Race Make up